qryxip/cargo-equip/README.md

     extern crate input as _;*/ // `use crate::$name;` is inserted if the rename is not `_`
     ```

-2. Do not resolve names of crates to bundle directly from [extern prelude](https://doc.rust-lang.org/reference/items/extern-crates.html#extern-prelude).
+2. **To make compatible with Rust 2015**, do not resolve names of crates to bundle directly from [extern prelude](https://doc.rust-lang.org/reference/items/extern-crates.html#extern-prelude).

     Mount them in some module **except the root one** with a `extern crate` item and refer them with relative paths.